I sat on a small bluff amongst a crop of trees. Before me lay Lake Bde Maka Ska…

 Then it hit me… why I slowed down.
 In some way I was paying respects.
 But this had nothing to do with title or power.
 I don’t think it had anything to do with running.

 I quickly picked up my pace and swooped around with a wave and a nod.
 I then sprinted the length of the lake until I saw the finish line.
 I raised my hands and crossed the line.
 Two people who manned the finish cheered, “Way to go number…”

 I kept on running and peeled off from the lake.
 I pulled onto Lake Street and finally shut down my run in front of two ladies who were walking to an Uptown store.

 “Running in this weather,” They said.
 “Are you crazy?”

 I got up from the bluff and stretched.
 It had been a while since I jogged on the path in front of me.
 I still saw the regulars from time to time, but not as much.
 I even tried to remember the last time I saw Spider.

 It wasn’t at any of the lakes.
-Instead it was at an intersection by the Walker Sculptor Garden.
+Instead it was by the Walker Sculptor Garden.
 I was on one side of Hennepin Avenue with my bike and Spider was on the other.
 He was still jogging, but this time he was pushing a baby stroller.
-Even with the passing years, Big Daddy was still out there doing what he did better than anyone else – smiling.
+Even with the passing years, Daddy Long Legs was still out there doing what he did better than anyone else – smiling.